gcuddy/gcuddy.github.io/_posts/2018-11-15-good-theatre-runs-smooth.md

 In those first moments of a play, you can't ask us to use System 2.
 You've lost us already.
 The beginning should feel smooth, to ease us in.
 It should be a cascading series of System 1, intuitive brain activity.
 Think 3+2 equals...(five, your brain can't help fill it in), not 1617.3*313.86 equals...(uh, let me pull out my calculator, hold on -- carry the one...).

-Where System 2 does come in, I think, is as the play deepens, and exacavates whatever question it is asking.
+Where System 2 does come in, I think, is as the play deepens, and excavates whatever question it is asking.
 Great drama often gives us paradoxes, two right answers, which System 1 is not equipped to answer.
 Instead, System 2 must engage to help us reason through the difficult questions the drama is asking of us.

 Aesthetically, however, I believe in smooth theatre.
 Not too smooth -- I don't want it spoon-fed to me, I don't need gross commercialism, I don't want to be condescended to, I'm not looking to "turn my brain off".
 But I do want to be excited and riveted, and I believe the best way to get there is through System 1.
 When I start to have to use System 2 to keep engaged in the beginning, it can quickly become Deadly Boring.
 It's a balancing act---you have to engage System 2 so that the play can deal with deep subject matter, but you need to use the drill of System 1 to drive to the heart of the matter.
 (And ideally, the heart of the matter offers us deep-seated questions and feelings that our Slow Brain will mull over for days.)